You found our list of virtual scavenger hunt ideas!

 These virtual scavenger hunt ideas are a great starting point.
 We hope they help you compose a list that is tailor-fit for your team.

-How to make a Virtual Scavenger Hunt
+How to do a Virtual Scavenger Hunt

 1. Compile a list of items and challenges

-A scavenger hunt lives and dies on the items or challenges that players need to gather or complete.
+A remote scavenger hunt lives and dies on the items or challenges that players need to gather or complete.
 When putting together your list, consider what your team members have lying around the house.
 Married couples and parents may own different belongings than younger or single employees.